German Shepherd Rare Color: Let’s Discover All Facts!

 If you are considering adding a sable German Shepherd to your family, research the breed carefully and find a reputable breeder who health tests their dogs.
 Sables can be beautiful additions to any home but require some extra care.

-Red merle german shepherd
+Red merle German shepherd

 While a red merle German shepherd may not be the most common of colors, they are still just as beautiful and majestic as any other German shepherd color.
 With their striking red and black markings, they can turn heads wherever they go.